Novruzali Mammadov: Imprisonment

 On June 26, 2008, the Human Rights Commissioner of the Council of Europe Thomas Hammarberg announced, that the Council of Europe "is very dissatisfied" by the verdict concerning Mammadov.

 In February, 2009 the representatives of the Organization for Security and Co-operation in Europe (OSCE) Baku Office, Norway's embassy and of the representation of the CE in Baku visited him in jail.

 On April 9, 2009, Estonian MP Andres Herkel, co-rapporteur of the Monitoring Committee of Parliamentary Assembly of the Council of Europe (PACE), and Veronica Kotek, special representative of the Secretary General of the Council of Europe in Azerbaijan, had a meeting with Mammadov, who was serving his term in high security Colony No. 15.
 Herkel said that he, together with the newly appointed PACE rapporteur on political prisoners Christopher Strasser, got acquainted with Mammadov's case, and that he would raise the issue at a meeting with president Ilham Aliyev.

 On July 27, 2009 Mammadov was transferred to the hospital of the Penitentiary Service of the Ministry of Justice of Azerbaijan, but was still deprived of duly qualified medical aid.
 According to Khilal Mamedov he was placed into a common ward, without elementary sanitary facilities and without bed clothes.
 He couldn't move freely, eat and drink.
 He suffered from pains and shortness of breath, but did not receive medical care.
 Mammadov died in an Azerbaijani prison hospital from a heart attack on 17 August 2009.

 Family

-In the period of Mammadov's consequence his sons Emil and Kyamran were repeatedly abducted for short times, physical and moral pressure was used against them.
+His sons Emil and Kyamran were repeatedly abducted for short times, and physical and moral pressure was used against them.
 On September 8, 2007 Kyamran Mammadov died of a heart attack.

 Mammadov's other son, Emil, had been charged with storage and use of drugs.
 A court ordered his release from prison in 2008, finding the charges against him unproven.